tjoyner/ofvioletsandlicorice/chapter9.md

 <!-- Page 73 -->

 He left her in front of the *Caffe Callisano* and went in to look for a telephone.
-He called Luciano and asked him if he were available, if he could come and get him.
+He called Luciano and asked him if he were available, if he would come and get him.
 He waited for him, drinking a fresh orange and lemon juice.
 Luciano was aware of the poker game at the *Savona* the previous night and Giulio's subsequent disappearance.
 And when Daniel got into the car, he said, "Do you have any idea where to look for him?
 I imagine not.
 Should I try?"

 Daniel nodded.
 Luciano shook his head.

 "What would you do, after fucking up like that?
-Go jump in a river, hide yourself, leave and put as many kilometers as possible between that bullshit and those who'll suffer and those who'll benefit.
+You would go jump in a river, you would hide yourself, you would leave and put as many kilometers as possible between that bullshit and those who'll suffer and those who'll benefit.
 Or not?"

 Daniel agreed.

 "He hasn't thrown himself in the Tanaro, that's certain, he's too much of a coward.
 He could hide himself, but where?
 In some casino in the area, between Alba and Asti.
 Or get a ticket to who knows where, and good night, at least until he thinks it's time to return.
-Somewhere that's not far from his sister."
+[Somewhere that's not far from his sister](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#sorellanonsta)."

 "He kept his relationships with importers of wines from South America.
 I don't know them, but Amalia certainly does."

 "If he paid his bills on time, they'll keep their mouths shut.
 Don't ask Amalia for a list.
 There's a wine bar in Canale that has the same suppliers as the *Tastevin*.
 Let's go there."

-They took the main road to Canale, entering Roero, where nature was more rugged, the hills were carved with deep, white gullies, and the vineyards thinned out in favor of peach and apple orchards.
+They took the main road to Canale, entering Roero, where nature was more rugged, where the hills were carved with deep, white gullies, and the vineyards thinned out in favor of peach and apple orchards.
 <br/> <br/> <br/>

 "When you called I was just sitting down to eat.
-Do you mind if I get a plate to eat?
-A couple of sliced meats and some cheese?"
+Do you mind if I get a plate?
+A few slices of meat and some cheese?"

 They were seated at a table of the *Bicchier di Vino*, under the low arcades of the main street.

 The bar had large, empty tables and high shelving on the walls.
 The wines were categorized by region, four side shelves were stocked with [*Recommendations from the World*](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#recommendationsfrom).
-On the back labels of those bottles they could look up the importer's address, but Luciano said there was no need.
+On the back labels of those bottles they could look up the Italian importer's addresses, but Luciano said there was no need.
 He asked Daniel if he'd also like a small plate and a glass of Roero, then he went to find the owner.
 <!-- Page 74 -->

 He returned with some slices of local salami, sausage from Bra, ham from Langhe, a bowl of sliced olives, pieces of aged Castelmagno cheese, and goat cheese from Val Varaita.